Kotkoa/my-cv/index.md

 I was recruited as a Frontend and UI developer to join [Bridge the Gap](https://bridge-the-gap.dev), a European-based team of developers led by Varia Stepanova, to enhance the team's capabilities.
 This role enabled me to combine my technical expertise with a keen sense of design, contributing significantly to our digital systems.

+- Maintained a Next.js website, migrating the platform from Next.js 12 to 14.
-- Maintained and expanded the **npm-based design system library** with new **React components**.
+- Updated the design system npm library with new reusable React components.
-- Migrated the **web app from Gatsby@3 to Gatsby@5**, improving performance and maintainability.
+- Migrated the web application from Gatsby 3 to Gatsby 5, improving compatibility, maintainability, and build performance.
-- Upgraded server-side resolvers to ensure seamless functionality.
+- Refactored project components to improve performance and maintainability, including upgrading dependencies such as @mdx-js/react, improving code quality with ESLint and Prettier, and enhancing UI components and image rendering across web pages.
+- Contributed to the design system npm library by implementing major updates to the ProfileCard component across multiple releases, improving layout styling, UI consistency, and component functionality.

-**Tech Stack:** React.js, GatsbyJS, Jest, Tailwind CSS, Figma, Design Systems
+**Tech Stack:** React.js, Next.js, GatsbyJS, Jest, Tailwind CSS, Figma, Design Systems

 ---